 5. Don’t Ignore Parents in Ad Copy

-Colleges and universities often make the terrible mistake of ignoring parents in ad messaging.
+Colleges and universities often make the mistake of ignoring parents in ad messaging.
 Consider these stats from a recent survey by Discover Card:

-Using ad messaging to highlight differentiators in cost (financial aid, scholarships), campus safety records, activities, events and graduation rates may attract the largest influencers of potential college students – their parents.
+Using ad messaging to highlight differentiators in cost (financial aid, scholarships), campus safety records, activities, events, and graduation rates may attract the largest influencers of potential college students – their parents.

-6. Personalize Your Ads
+6. Personalize Your Education Ads

-Audience lists are increasingly important for marketers, allowing them to build lists of users bucketed by website history, interests, demographics, etc. We mentioned earlier that targeting technology is evolving every day and allowing advertisers to target even more effectively.
+Audience lists are increasingly important for marketers, allowing them to build lists of users bucketed by website history, interests, demographics, etc. We mentioned earlier that targeting technology is evolving daily, allowing advertisers to target even more effectively.
 Most people are now familiar with remarketing lists, which we absolutely utilize.
 But new technology now allows us to use the combination of these curated audience lists and use if-then messaging directly with already existing campaigns to produce feed-based messaging.
 This lets us serve personalized ads, directly relevant to the searcher, their interests, and where they are in the funnel.